CenturyLinkCloud/mdw/mdw/build.md

   github_changelog_generator --no-pull-request  --filter-by-milestone --future-release '6.1.xx' --exclude-labels designer,internal,wontfix,duplicate,documentation
   - git pull
   - git commit CHANGELOG.md -m "Release notes [skip ci]"
-  - git push (commits and pushes generated CHANGELOG.md to GitHub)
+  - git push (pushes generated CHANGELOG.md to GitHub)
   - Update the new release on GitHub, copy the notes from updated CHANGELOG.md
-  - Check if mdw-cli-{{version}}.zip and mdw-boot-{{version}}.jar binaries are uploaded, Jenkins publish task should have done that.

 8 - Update any support items delivered with this build to Resolved status.
   - Delete any obsolete branches on GitHub that were merged as part of this build.